bbauska/W3Cx-2of5/README.md

 <p align="center" width="100%">
 <img src="./images/image103.webp?raw=true"
   style="width:60%"
-  alt="Tables activity #2: it&#39;s a 3x3 table - the header row has a dark grey background;
+  title="Tables activity #2: it&#39;s a 3x3 table - the header row has a dark grey background;
-    the last column is composed of the header cell and the other cells are grouped; the last row has the 2 first cells merged." />
+    the last column is composed of the header cell and the other cells are grouped; the last row has the 2 first cells merged" alt="Tables activity #2: it&#39;s a 3x3 table - the header row has a dark grey background; the last column is composed of the header cell and the other cells are grouped; the last row has the 2 first cells merged." />